The Center for Breast Health

 The Center for Breast Health is host to a network of cancer survivors who share their experiences to support, comfort and inform.
 In a warm, private atmosphere, you can learn more about surgical and non-surgical treatment methods, side effects and coping strategies from those who have successfully faced similar choices and challenges.

 Women undergoing chemotherapy or other breast cancer treatments may understandably be concerned about their appearance.
-The Women’s Place, in the Richard N. Dixon Building on the hospital campus, is proud to offer a boutique that specializes in merchandise for women with cancer.
+Carroll Hospital Center is proud to offer a boutique that specializes in merchandise for women with cancer.
 Wigs, hats, turbans, breast prostheses and mastectomy bras are available by appointment.
 Call 410-871-6161 for more information or to make an appointment.

-Through The Women’s Place, a wide range of therapies are available to complement and enhance your breast cancer treatment program.
+A wide range of therapies are available at Carroll Hospital Center to complement and enhance your breast cancer treatment program.
 Our massage providers are certified in cancer and mastectomy massage to help ease anxiety, manage pain, and improve your well-being.
 Acupuncture, reflexology and reiki services also are available.